Lakebase (OLTP)

 The partner product UI must request the end user to provide details for either:

-- Client Credentials flow (M2M / service principal): Client ID and secret
+- Client Credentials flow (M2M / service principal): For client ID and secret

 JDBC configuration for telemetry